jopefunk/Database-Management-project/Conclusion.md

 In our case we have created the database according to the wishes of our customer, Erkki Jokela.
 His work gets easier, when he can use a database on a computer, rather than managing employees and managers on paper.

 Although we have created this database according to Erkki Jokela's wishes, the model can also be adabted to meet other purposes and thus be used for other projects.
 The database structure is quite simple, which makes it easy for also other programmers to understand it.

+During this project we have learned about the basics of database design and how to use our new skills in practice.